aalva500/Project1-COP4813/README.md

 # Project1-COP4813

-# Purpose    : The goal of this first project is to create a Web application using Python,
-#               Streamlit platform, the New York Times API and JSON documents to transmit
-#               data across the network.
+# Purpose: The goal of this first project is to create a Web application using Python, Streamlit platform, the New York Times API and JSON documents to transmit data across the network.